jbiscella/www.jacopobiscella.net/circuit-breakers/main.md

 In such scenarios, we need more holistic solutions that consider the entire ecosystem of services, components, and their interdependencies.
 This is where resilience patterns, including circuit breakers, come into play.

 ---

+## **3. Working Principles of Circuit Breakers**

+### **Closed State**

+The default state of a circuit breaker is the "Closed" state.
+When in this state:
+- Operations are allowed to execute.
+- The system continuously monitors for failures.
+- If failures surpass a predefined threshold, the circuit breaker transitions to the "Open" state to prevent further harm.

+### **Open State**

+In the "Open" state, the circuit breaker adopts a protective mode:
+- Operations are halted, and no further requests are allowed to pass through.
+- This provides the failing component or service time to recover without being overwhelmed by new requests.
+- After a predetermined "reset" or "cool down" period, the circuit breaker transitions to the "Half-Open" state to test if the underlying issue has been resolved.

+### **Half-Open State**

+The "Half-Open" state is a probationary phase for the circuit breaker:
+- A limited number of requests are allowed to pass through to check if the system or service has recovered.
+- If these requests succeed without failure, it's an indication that the system may be healthy again.
+The circuit breaker then transitions back to the "Closed" state.
+- However, if failures persist, the circuit breaker reverts to the "Open" state, giving the system more time to recover.

+### **Failure Detection and Thresholds**

+Determining when to open or close a circuit breaker is based on predefined failure thresholds:
+- **Failure Rate**: A circuit breaker might open if the rate of failures crosses a certain percentage of all requests over a time window.
+- **Response Time**: Slow responses can be as problematic as no response.
+If the average response time crosses a certain limit, the circuit breaker might open.
+- **Volume Threshold**: A minimum number of requests might be needed before evaluating the failure rate to ensure statistical significance.

+### **Integrating Circuit Breakers with Monitoring Systems**

+To effectively manage circuit breakers:
+- Monitoring systems can be integrated to provide real-time data on failure rates, response times, and system health.
+- Alerts can be set up to notify system administrators when circuit breakers open or close, providing insights into potential system issues.